 Unhealthy Sleep Negatively Affects Glucose Metabolism and Can Lead to Diabetes

-Restricting sleep in experimental conditions resulted in decreased insulin sensitivity, a situation that may increase the risk of developing type 2 diabetes.
-The link between poor sleep and diabetes has also been pointed out by other scientific work.
+Restricting sleep in experimental conditions resulted in decreased insulin sensitivity, which may increase the risk of developing type 2 diabetes.
+Other scientific work has also pointed out the link between poor sleep and diabetes.
 In another study, young people had to sleep four hours for six consecutive nights.
 In such a short time, they developed metabolic abnormalities that preceded diabetes.
 The symptoms went away after a week of more sleep.

 Good Sleep Strengthens the Immune System